alireza-hsi/LLM4QBP/README.md

 - The following conda environments:
   - `base` (for ProMoAI)
   - `MAO_conda_env` (for MAO)
-- All dependencies listed in `MAO/Code/requirements.txt` and `ProMoAI/requirements.txt` (if present)
+- All dependencies listed in `MAO/Code/requirements.txt` and `ProMoAI/requirements.txt`

 ---